balena-io/balena-cli/doc/cli.markdown

 ## env rename &#60;id&#62; &#60;value&#62;

-Use this command to rename an enviroment variable from an application.
+Use this command to change the value of an enviroment variable.

 Pass the `--device` boolean option if you want to rename a device environment variable.